LeonPatmore/life-efficiency/README.md

 We are using pytest to test this project, and a pytest plugin to monitor the test coverage.

-`pipenv run python -m pytest --cov=life-efficiency`
+`pipenv run python -m pytest --cov=life-efficiency ./tests`

 ### Running the Linter